GoogleChrome/web.dev/src/site/content/en/blog/native-file-system/index.md

-  Since the API is not compatible with all browsers yet, we provide a library called [browser-nativefs](https://github.com/GoogleChromeLabs/browser-nativefs) that uses the new API whereever possible, and else falls back to the legacy approaches.
+  Since the API is not compatible with all browsers yet, we provide a library called [browser-nativefs](https://github.com/GoogleChromeLabs/browser-nativefs) that uses the new API wherever possible, and else falls back to the legacy approaches.
 {% endAside %}

 ## Security and permissions {: #security-considerations }